ppinard/ebsd-image/doc/documentation/reference/maps/ebsdmmap.rst

 The *EbsdMMap* also contains the acquisition parameters (beam energy, step size, etc.) of the EBSD acquisition.

-Although many different type of results can be saved in the *EbsdMMap*, five are required by default.
+Although many different type of results can be saved in the *EbsdMMap*, six are required by default.
 Four of them are for the four coefficients of the quaternion representing the orientation.
+The other two are a :ref:`phasemap` and an :ref:`errormap`.
-The other one is a :ref:`phasemap` to identify the location of the indexed phases.
+The :ref:`phasemap` identifies the location of the indexed phases and unindexed pixels.
+The :ref:`errormap` is used to report any error occurs during the processing of diffraction patterns.

 The acquisition parameters stored in the *EbsdMMap* are as followed: